beginningofdays/inspirado-marketing/README.md

 Check out a live demo of the website [here](https://github.com/beginningofdays/inspirado-marketing) inspirado-marketing

 ## Usage
+Home Page Link<br/>
+This has been embedded within the main Inspirado Marketing Logo on the main Navigation bar and on the Inspirado Marketing Logo located on the site footer.

 Google Account to access Google Sheetdb API <br/>
 Visit: https://sheetdb.io/
 <br/>